Cordoba Corporation Founded

 Cordoba Corporation organized and facilitated the original design charrette for the Unity Council, an Oakland-based social equity development corporation devoted to improving the quality of life in the Fruitvale area of Oakland, and BART at Mills College.
 Our outreach efforts enabled the local community to provide input to competing design teams to successfully plan our nation’s first transit-oriented housing development – Fruitvale Village.

 The Fruitvale Village design charrette process is featured in a case study published by the UC Berkeley National Transit Access Center and is included in the book Transit Villages in the 21st Century by authors Michael Bernick and Robert Cervero.

-Cordoba Corporation joins a team providing environmental monitoring and management services to mitigate one of the biggest environmental disasters in the Western United states, adding to the list of historically significant projects in which Cordoba Corporation has participated.
+Cordoba Corporation joined a team providing environmental monitoring and management services supporting the Los Angeles Department of Water & Power to mitigate the impacts associated with the past diversion of water from Owens Lake, adding to the list of historically significant projects in which Cordoba Corporation has participated.

 Long Beach Community College District

-Together with the Long Beach Community College District, Cordoba Corporation embarks on a multi-year, multi-billion dollar construction and modernization program to bring aging classrooms and facilities up to standard and provide a modern-day, cutting edge learning environment in response to the increasingly important role of community colleges in workforce development.
+Serving as the Long Beach Community College District’s Bond Management Team, Cordoba Corporation embarked on a multi-year, multi-billion dollar construction and modernization program to bring aging classrooms and facilities up to standard and provide a modern-day, cutting edge learning environment in response to the increasingly important role of community colleges in workforce development.